1. How can I register my child to participate in FLEX?

 6. How many rounds of testing are there?

 FLEX selection consists of three rounds.
-Round 1, held in early-mid autumn, consists of a fifteen minute multiple choice English language test.
-Round 2, usually held the day after Round 1, consists of three short essays to be written in English and a short application.
+Round 1, held in September, consists of a fifteen minute multiple choice English language test.
+Round 2, usually held the same day after Round 1 (exception being Chisinau, which is organized couple days later), consists of three short essays to be written in English and a short application.
 The essays are graded strictly on content, not grammar or usage of English.
 Round 3, generally held four to six weeks later, consists of a standardized English language test, two short essays to be written in English, a longer application and an interview.

 7. When are the results of each round announced?

-The results of Round 1 are generally announced the evening of the day of the Round 1 test.
+The results of Round 1 are generally announced the same day.
 In very few test centers this will not be the case, but the American Councils representative will always inform you when and where the results will be posted.
-The results of Round 2 are generally announced about three to six weeks after Round 2 testing.
+The results of Round 2 are generally announced about three weeks after Round 2 testing.
 All students invited to Round 3 will receive a phone call.
 It is not necessary to call the American Councils office.
 The results of Round 3 are generally announced in the spring.
 All FLEX finalists and alternative candidates will receive a phone call from American Councils.
 Please do not call and ask.

 8. Is there a way to prepare for FLEX testing?
 Are there courses to prepare for the testing?